rysavy-ondrej/ethanol/Source/Ethanol.ContextBuilder/Readme.md

 8. **Output Relay**:
    Finally, these structured rich context data are dispatched to the tool's output.
 They can be further processed and analysed by subsequent tools in the analytical pipeline.

-In essence, the Context Builder plays a pivotal role in transforming raw flow records into a contextually-rich, structured format, ready for deeper insights and interpretations.

 ## Credits